Approaches to the design of neural regulators

 end

-limits the rate of change of all parameters of the controller, while the step of change is limited modulo the parameter ΔK
+First, we will not react to jumps in the control signal larger than a certain size. c.thr (parameter threshold).
+Secondly, the parameter α limits the rate of change of all parameters of the controller, while the step of change is modulo limited by the parameter ΔK.

-Neural Regulator on Julia (RNN)
+Neural regulator on Julia (RNN)

-Creating a neural regulator in C (FNN)
+Creating a neural controller in C (FNN)

 Pkg.add("CSV")